RedQ/learning-plans/learning-plans.md

 #Overview
-	I will be tracking My Progress Through this repo as I will learn different things on development.
+	We will be tracking My Progress Through this repo as I will learn different things on development.

 #Rules: